Skip to main content

 Bash

-forge aspect preview --template vendor-script-loader --preset glia
+forge aspect preview --template vendor-script-loader --preset engagement-script-loader

 Creating an Aspect